-- The District's student, and his or her parent(s) or guardian(s) if the public school student is under the age of eighteen (18); - The District; and - The publicly supported community college, technical college, four-year college or university, or private institution the student attends to take the concurrent credit course.
+- The student, - The student's parent(s) or legal guardian(s) if the student is under the age of eighteen (18); - The District; and - The publicly supported community college, technical college, four-year college or university, or private institution the student attends to take the concurrent credit course.

 Students are responsible for having the transcript for the concurrent credit course(s) they've taken sent to their school in order to receive credit for the course(s).
 Credit for concurrent credit courses will not be given until a transcript is received.
-Transcripts for students who take concurrent credit courses as partial fulfillment of the required full day of class for students in grades 9-12 (see Policy 4.44) are to be received by the school within five (5) school days of the end of the semester in which the course is taken.
-Students may not receive credit for the course(s) they took or the credit may be delayed if the transcripts are not received in time, or at all.
-This may jeopardize students' eligibility for extracurricular activities, graduation, or completion of records.
+Students may not receive credit for the course(s) they took or the credit may be delayed if the transcripts are not received at all or in a timley manner, this may jeopardize students' eligibility for extracurricular activities, graduation, or completion of records.1

-Students will retain credit earned through the concurrent credit program which was applied toward a course.
+Students will retain credit earned through the concurrent credit program that was applied toward a course.